- I. Residential Life Office: Welcome and Expectations

 - There is a possibility of imminent hazard to persons or property;

-The staff member may contact the Dean of Students, or designee who shall have the right to conduct or order a search on University property and premises under emergency circumstances, and/or when violations of civil or criminal law or University regulations are in question.
-Reasonable effort shall be made to have the student present during any search, and the student shall be informed as to the reasons for the search and the objects or information sought, except when the Student Life Office or designee believes that a serious emergency exists.
+The staff member may contact the Senior Vice President for Student Affairs/Dean of Students, or designee who shall have the right to conduct or order a search on University property and premises under emergency circumstances, and/or when violations of civil or criminal law or University regulations are in question.
+The student shall be informed as to the reasons for the search and the objects or information sought, except when the Student Life Office or designee believes that a serious emergency exists.

 Smoke Detectors & Life Safety Equipment

-Life safety equipment and devices, such as smoke detectors, fire extinguishers, exit signs, and fire alarm pull stations are placed in student rooms and throughout the residential facilities for safety.
-Any student found tampering with such equipment in any way will be subject to a $100.00 fine in addition to the cost of any necessary repairs, with the possibility of further disciplinary action.
+Life safety equipment and devices, such as smoke detectors, fire extinguishers, exit signs, and fire alarm pull stations are placed in resident rooms and throughout the residential facilities for safety.
+Any resident or guest found tampering with such equipment in any way will be subject to a $100.00 fee in addition to the cost of any necessary repairs, with the possibility of further disciplinary action.

 Report any damaged or inoperable fire safety equipment to the Residential Life Office or a Resident Advisor.